Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 Fat-soluble vitamins

-How the body uses fat-soluble vitamins :
+How the body utilizes fat-soluble vitamins:

-- We consume food containing fat-soluble vitamins
+- We consume food containing fat-soluble vitamins.

 - Food is digested by stomach acid and then travels to the small intestine, where it is further digested.
-Bile is necessary for the absorption of fat-soluble vitamins.
+Bile is essential for the absorption of fat-soluble vitamins.
 Bile is produced in the liver and flows into the small intestine, where it breaks down fats.
 Nutrients are then absorbed through the wall of the small intestine.

 Minerals